 What Features Are Missing from the Standard Fenix 6

 At this point, it’s worth mentioning the key differences between the Fenix 6 and the Fenix 6 Pro.
-The short answer is that the Fenix 6 doesn’t have WiFi, Topo Maps, Music or Golf Mode.
+The short answer is that the Fenix 6 doesn’t have WiFi, Topo Maps, Music or pre-loaded golf courses.
 In my opinion, it would have been better to call the standard model the Fenix 6 Lite, to make these missing features crystal clear.

 The biggest disappointment with the standard Fenix 6 is the lack of WiFi and Music storage.
 WiFi is super convenient, and Music storage is even available in the Forerunner 245.
 In some respects, I don’t see the point of the standard model.
 Get the Pro version or get the Forerunner 945.